 Find and learn about faults

-The Division conducts and publishes geologic mapping to identify and characterize faults throughout the state.
+The Survey conducts and publishes geologic mapping to identify and characterize faults throughout the state.
 The publication Faults and Earthquakes in Washington State is a state-wide compilation of active faults and folds.
 Each year we map additional areas and learn more about existing faults and (or) discover new ones.

 Consider subscribing to our blog, Washington State Geology News, to receive notifications when new information is published.
 Also check out Ear to the Ground, published by the Department of Natural Resources.

 The Survey is working with the Office of the Superintendent of Public Instruction (OSPI) and Reid Middleton, an engineering firm, to perform seismic safety assessments of 220 school buildings across the state.
 Visit our School Seismic Safety page for more information.